 2. Make a Hard Copy

-If your short story is handwritten, great!
-If it isn’t, get a print of your story.
+Is your short story is handwritten?
+Great!
+In case it isn’t, get a print of your story.
 This eases your editing work.
 However, making a hard copy is not necessary.
 It also depends on how long your short story is.
-For a microfiction, you can stick to your laptop.
+For microfiction, you can stick to your laptop.
 But for longer manuscripts, a hard copy would help.
 When you proceed to edit more than once with multiple drafts, this is convenient.

 3. Edit Your Story